sdsc/biotools-roll/README.md

 ## Dependencies

-rolls: cmake,intel (for access to the mkl libraries),math,scipy,
+rolls: cmake,intel (for access to the mkl libraries),math,scipy

 ## Building